vygr/ChrysaLisp/docs/COMMS.md

 The Lisp level `(mail-timeout net_id ns user)` function can be used to send a mail message to a mailbox after a time delay !
-This message, on receipt, will contain the 64bit value of the current time and the 64bit user value.
+This message, on receipt, will contain the 64 bit value of the current time and the 64 bit user value.
 This can be used for animation callback purposes or in combination with `'sys_mail :select` to provided timed mailbox read functionality.
 If the time delay given is 0 the call will remove the entry from the timer list.